 Part III/MPhil Projects Suggestions

-Below are some suggestions for possible projects.
+Below are some suggestions for possible projects, a non-exhaustive list.
 I am happy to discuss variations of extensions of these projects (or other projects in my research interests) in person.
 As usual, some projects require further reading on advanced topics, but always with close guidance and supervision.

 A meta-theory for effectful optimisations